whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-laser-cut-3d-print-and-assemble-project-version-1-assignment.md

    - Label file YYYYMMDD Lastname Firstname Updated Render image
 3. Laser cut a minimum of 1 piece of your project as modeled in Fusion 360
 4. 3D Print a minimum of 1 piece of your project as modeled in Fusion 360
-5. Bring assembled 3D Print & laser cut project to class
+5. Bring assembled (as possible) 3D print & laser cut project to class

 ## Assignment Overview